Servamp: Servamps

 The vampire of Melancholy.
 This mysterious man introduces himself as the eighth Servamp and the youngest sibling, despite the fact that there are only supposed to be seven.
 Tsubaki has a psychotic and unstable personality, which is evident through his stated desire to "kill everyone who doesn't know him".
 His motives and past are currently unclear, but he has a close relation with the person who created Servamps, referring I'm as "Teacher".
 However, Tsubaki genuinely cares for each of his Subclasses and won't ever betray them.
-Tsubaki commanded a sizable force of Subclass vampires until Lawless of Greed massacred almost all of them during their attempt to kill his Eve during a concert.
-His animal form is a fox.
+Tsubaki commanded a sizable force of Subclass vampires until Lawless of Greed massacred almost all of them during their attempt to kill his Eve during a piano recital.
+His animal form is a silver fox.
 His primary weapon is a Katana.